 Since drowsy drivers often fail to take action to prevent the crash, physical evidence—or lack thereof—at the scene of the accident can also suggest driver fatigue.
 Skid marks, for example, are common when a car brakes suddenly.
 Therefore, in an accident where the at-fault driver should have stopped but failed to stop, the absence of skid marks would suggest that the driver was too impaired to hit the brakes.

 Evidence of factors that may have made a driver more likely to be fatigued can also strengthen your case.
 Was the driver just working an extra-long shift or a night shift, or driving a long distance?
 Were they taking any prescription medication that might cause drowsiness?
 These factors do not necessarily prove that the driver was fatigued, but they make it more likely that the driver was drowsy at the time of the accident.

 Get Help Proving a Drowsy Driver Caused Your Injuries

-If you or a loved one have been injured in a crash that may have been caused by a drowsy driver, contact the determined Ohio auto accident lawyers at the Chester Law Group Co.
-LPA for a free consultation.
+If you or a loved one have been injured in a crash that may have been caused by a drowsy driver, contact the determined Ohio auto accident lawyers at the Ohio Car Accident Lawyers for a free consultation.
 We can help you assemble the evidence necessary to show that the driver was impaired, and we can fight for full compensation for your injuries.